fkenghagho/RobotVQA/README.md

    In this thesis, we formulate the underlying perception problem of scene understanding as two subproblems:
 - **Objects description:** we design and train a deep convo-neural network to provide an end-to-end dense description of objects in the scene.
 - **Relationships description:** we design and train a relational neural network for computing relationships among objects in the scene.
 Relationships essentially encode scale-invariant relative positioning (on-the, in-the, left-of, under-the, ...) as well as composition (has-a).
 The network takes as inputs the input image code(Referential) and the codes(Mask(local infos)+Pose) of two objects in the image, then outputs the most likely relationship between both objects.
-Note that this can be regarded as a soft or more semantic variant of the hard object pose estimation performed by the object descriptor mentioned above.
+Note that this can be regarded as a soft or more semantical variant of the hard object pose estimation performed by the object describer mentioned above.

 For achieving a good reasoning about scenes, both tasks including object description task's subtasks are integrated together into a single multi-task deep convo-neural network where training and inference take place end-to-end.